ladyleane/ML_Octave/README.md

-This is the Programming Assignment for Coursera Course: Machine Learning by Andrew Ng.
+**This is the Programming Assignment for Coursera Course: Machine Learning by Andrew Ng.**

 Course taken on May & June, 2018.

 https://www.coursera.org/learn/machine-learning/home/welcome

+*All Rights belong to deeplearning.ai*

-Programming Assignment Contents:
+## Programming Assignment Contents:

 ex1: Week 2, Linear Regression